 (ii) the day on which the First Home Owner Grant Amendment Act 2009 receives the Royal Assent.

-(2) However, the Commissioner may, on application by the objector, extend the time for lodging an objection.
+(2) However, the Commissioner may, on application by the applicant, extend the time for lodging an objection.

+(3) An application for an extension of time —

+(a) must be made within 12 months after the day on which the objection was to have been lodged under subsection (1), but may be made before or after that day; and

-(3) An application for an extension of time is to set out fully and in detail the grounds on which the objector asks for an extension of time.
+(b) must set out in detail the grounds on which the applicant asks for an extension of time.